-Eight Wichita State faculty members will be honored during the 2009 Faculty Awards on Tuesday, May 12.
+Eight Wichita State faculty members were honored during the 2009 Faculty Awards.
 Jill Docking with the Kansas Board of Regents will present the awards.
 The honorees were chosen for setting the gold standard for teaching, research and creative activities at WSU.

 Established in 1996, these awards are given by WSU’s Academy for Effective Teaching, a group of outstanding emeriti faculty nominated for membership by current faculty and staff at WSU.
 Recipients of the AET Teaching Award are chosen through a multi-stage process.
 After collecting nominations from current upper-division and graduate students, the 10-person AET Steering Committee creates a short list of excellent teachers, each of whom is invited to submit a teaching portfolio.
 On the basis of the portfolios, the AET Steering Committee recommends winners to the Provost, who makes the final award.
 Awardees who are full-time faculty receive a $2,000 addition to their base salary beginning the following academic year; adjunct awardees receive a one-time $2,000 award.

 M. Edwin Sawan, professor and interim chair, Department of Electrical Engineering and Computer Science, College of Engineering

 M. Edwin Sawan received a Bachelor of Science in electrical engineering and a Master of Science in automatic control and computer science from the University of Alexandria in Egypt in 1973 and 1976, respectively.
 He received a doctorate in electrical engineering from the University of Illinois at Urbana-Champaign in 1979.
 He joined the WSU faculty in 1979.

 One of Sawan’s favorite quotes is from Santiago Ramon y Cajal, a Spanish scientist who won a 1906 Nobel Prize: